MarhyCZ/archserver/README.md

 Install scripts for easier and faster deployment of my Home Arch Linux Server(HALS).
 Brought to you by Marhy.

 #Usage
-Install scripts will consists of several parts.
+Install scripts will consist of several parts.

 1. Base instalation - install of the system
 Just boot the Arch Linux install ISO and start a 1_Install.sh file.